MohannadmJaradat/simple-jenkins-dockerized/README.md

 ## 🚀 Manual Setup & Running the App

+### Note that you must switch to "jenkins" user, which is the user used when a jenkins run is triggered.

 ### 1. Fork and clone the repository

 > **🔐 First time setup?** Generate and configure your SSH key: